pce-uw-jscript400/w5-authentication-authorization/readme.md

 Our final step is to **authorize** users to view certain routes or information.
 With a partner, complete the following:

 1. Using route-level middleware, protect the `GET /api/parties/exclusive` route.
 If a user provides a token, they are able to see all of the exclusive parties.
 If not, return a 401 Unauthorized message.
+(See week 2 or 3 solution branches, at validate middleware between the route.)

+TODO

 1. In the `GET /api/parties` route, return all parties if a user is authorized.
 Otherwise, return only those parties where `exclusive: false`.

+TODO

 1. In the `GET /api/parties/:id` route, return the party if the user is authorized.
 If the user is not authorized, only return the party if it is _not_ exclusive.
 Otherwise, return a 401 Unauthorized message.

+TODO

 ### Advanced

 #### Building a New Index

 If you want to build a new [index](https://docs.mongodb.com/manual/indexes/), you will have to connect directly to MongoDB using your command line due to the fact that we are using a free tier from MongoDB Atlas.
 It's not too hard!

+TODO

 1. From the "Overview" tab on your MongoDB cluster, click the "Connect" button.